canada-ca/cloud-guardrails-O365/EN/02_Manage-Admin-Access.md

 ## Key Considerations

 * [ ] Implement a mechanism for uniquely identifying and authenticating organizational users, non-organizational users (if applicable), and processes (for example, username and password).
+* [ ] Ensure multifactor authentication is enabled for all users in administrative roles
+* [ ] Ensure that between two and four global admins are designated
+* [ ] Ensure the Azure AD 'Risky sign-ins' report is reviewed at least weekly
-* [ ] Administrative Access should be enabled for administrators in a time-boxed and just-in-time manner using Azure AD Privileged Identity Manager.
+* [ ] Where possible, enable administrative access for administrators in a time-boxed and just-in-time manner (using Azure AD Privileged Identity Manager)
 * [ ] External access (if this is permitted) will require the use of MFA through Azure AD Conditional Access.
 * [ ] Minimize number of guest users; add only if needed.
 * [ ] Change default passwords.
 * [ ] Configure password policy in accordance with [GC Password Guidance](https://www.canada.ca/en/government/system/digital-government/password-guidance.html).
+* [ ] Ensure self-service password reset is enabled
 * [ ] Determine access restrictions and configuration requirements for GC-issued endpoint devices, including those of non-privileged and privileged users, and configure access restrictions for endpoint devices accordingly.
-**Note:** Some service providers may offer configuration options to restrict endpoint device access.
-Alternatively, organizational policy and procedural instruments can be implemented to restrict access.

 ## Validation